 - You will now see at least 2 “Keys” that will pop up for you “Post-submission Request” and “Pre-submission Request” (you almost always want to use Post-submission since that is the information gathered after you submitted the form).

-In order to see the Post-submission request, you need to submit the form that you are trying to grab and make the Key.
-Once you get to the page where the form is located, make sure that the wanted values are correctly set, submit the form and after that, you will be able to see the Post-submission request.
+To see the Post-submission request, you need to submit the form that you are trying to grab and make the Key.
+Once you get to the page where the form is located, make sure that the wanted values are correctly set, submit the form, and after that, you will be able to see the Post-submission request.

-Some forms are divided in multiple mini-forms.
+Some forms are divided into multiple mini-forms.
 MainWP Key Maker plugin detects all mini-forms and displays Post-submission requests for all of them.